RiotGamesMinions/motherbrain/README.md

 ## Getting Started

-MotherBrain comes with an `init` command to help you get started quickly.
+motherbrain comes with an `init` command to help you get started quickly.
 We'll be using the ohai cookbook for this tutorial:

 ```